NodeJSEpitech/server/README.md

 const request = {
     'x-method': 'post',
     'x-username': '[A username]', // optional
-    'x-authenticated-token': '[A valid jwt]', // mandatory, if no 'x-username' 'body': '[The message content]'
+    'x-authentication-token': '[A valid jwt]', // mandatory, if no 'x-username' 'body': '[The message content]'
 }
 ```